Sitting with Trees: A Green Love Letter to Black Elder Women

 Ashley Powell

-Ashley Powellis a Florida State University graduate with a B.S. in Psychology and a Registered Behavior Technician (RBT).
+Ashley Powell is a Florida State University graduate with a B.S. in Psychology and a Registered Behaviour Technician (RBT).
 She has been part of The OMNI Institute of Well-Being since 2022, serving as a Research Mentee, Research Intern, and now Teacher’s Assistant.
-Through mentorship, she has participated in the 2023 and 2024 International Symposium on Autoethnography and Narrative (ISAN), first as a panelist, then as moderator continuing mentorship to the next generation of mentees.
-She also has served as a Nature Evolutionaries panelist and co-authored “The Omnipresence of Black Joy,” which was published by the International Association of Autoethnography and Narrative Inquiry in the Proceedings of the 2023 International Symposium on Autoethnography and Narrative.
-Ashley sees mentorship is a labor of love rooted in support, growth, and the permission to dream.
+Through mentorship, she has participated in the 2023 and 2024 International Symposium on Autoethnography and Narrative (ISAN), first as a panellist, then as moderator, continuing mentorship to the next generation of mentees.
+She also has served as a Nature Evolutionaries panellist and co-authored “The Omnipresence of Black Joy,” which was published by the International Association of Autoethnography and Narrative Inquiry in the Proceedings of the 2023 International Symposium on Autoethnography and Narrative.
+Ashley sees mentorship as a labour of love rooted in support, growth, and the permission to dream.

 Michelle Gunn